-Administrator: Allowed access to all pages

-User: Allowed access to all pages except the Setup page
+- Administrator: Allowed access to all pages - User: Allowed access to all pages except the Setup page

-When you access the Setup page for the first time, input "root" as the user name and "Projector" as the password in the authentication dialog.
+Set under [Password] of the Setup page.
+When you access the Setup page for the first time, enter "root" for user name and enter "Projector" for password.